Mission and Goal

 The goal of the program is to increase retention and graduation rates of college students who demonstrate academic need and who are either first-generation, and/or low income, and/or have a documented disability.
 This goal is based upon the belief that all students, regardless of age, family background, learning style, or presence of a disability, should have equal opportunity to reach their full personal, academic, and career potential.

-To be eligible for acceptance and qualify for the free services offered through SSS-STEM, students must be a U.S. citizen or Permanent Resident, demonstrate academic need, major or minor in a STEM discipline, and meet one of the following eligibility criteria:
+To be eligible for acceptance and qualify for the free services offered through SSS-STEM, students must be a U.S. citizen or Permanent Resident, you demonstrate academic need, major or minor in a STEM discipline, and you meet at least one of the following:

 - Demonstrate financial need (or low income status) and/or,

 - Have a documented disability, including LD and/or ADD with documentation on file in the Office of Disability Services